 Gravel World Championships: Sophie Wright and Andreas Seewald triumph!

-Aigle, Schweiz - On July 1, 2025, the exciting UCI Gravel World Series took place in the picturesque Alpes Vaudoises.
-This impressive event not only attracted professional and amateur drivers, but also put the limits of cycling again.
-The participants mastered five spectacular climbs on a challenging course of 100 kilometers, which included more than 3,300 meters of altitude.
-The competition led from Aigle to Col de la Croix and provided thrills and breathtaking views.
+On July 1, 2025, the exciting UCI Gravel World Series took place in the picturesque Alpes Vaudoises.
+This impressive event not only attracted professional and amateur riders, but also once again tested the limits of cycling.
+The participants mastered five spectacular climbs on a challenging 100-kilometer course that included more than 3,300 meters of elevation gain.
+The competition ran from Aigle to the Col de la Croix and provided thrills and breathtaking views.

-In the category of elite women it was Sophie Wright from Ribble Outliers who secured first place.
-She ended the race in a time of 4 hours and 25 minutes, which brought her a lead of seven minutes to the second-placed Axelle Dubau-Prévot.
-Sophie Vitzthum von Eckstädt reached the finish line over nine minutes later and completed the podium, excellent performance that inspired the audience.
+In the elite women's category, it was Ribble Outliers' Sophie Wright who took first place.
+She finished the race in a time of 4 hours and 25 minutes, which gave her a seven-minute lead over second-place finisher Axelle Dubau-Prévot.
+Sophie Vitzthum von Eckstädt reached the finish over nine minutes later and completed the podium, excellent performances that thrilled the audience.

-The competition was incredibly hard even among the male drivers.
-Andreas Seewald from Singer KTM showed an impressive performance and won the elite men's category in the period of 3 hours, 37 minutes and 47 seconds.
-He was more than five minutes ahead of the second -placed Mathijs Loman from the Swatt Club.
-In third place, Pierre Keup came from the team, who also delivered a strong performance.
-Such successes are not uncommon for grave events that have developed into a real trend in cycling in recent years.
+The competition was also incredibly tough among the male drivers.
+Singer KTM's Andreas Seewald put in an impressive performance, winning the elite men's category in a time of 3 hours, 37 minutes and 47 seconds.
+He was more than five minutes ahead of second place Mathijs Loman from Swatt Club.
+Pierre Keup from Team Standert came in third, and he also delivered a strong performance.
+Such successes are not uncommon at gravel events, which have become a real trend in cycling in recent years.

-Gravel race, such as the UCI Gravel World Series, not only attract drivers who long for new challenges, but also meet a growing audience.
-According to the UCI Gravel World Series, these long -distance races are located on unpaved roads and because of particularly adventurous and often away from the normal bike routes.
-This makes them attractive for elite drivers, masters and bike tourists.
-This phenomenon has its origin in the Midwest of the United States about 15 to 20 years ago and has now found a global fan base.
+Gravel races, like the UCI Gravel World Series, not only attract riders looking for new challenges, but also meet a growing audience.
+According to the UCI Gravel World Series, these long-distance races on unpaved roads and paths are particularly adventurous and often off the beaten track.
+This makes them equally attractive for elite riders, masters and cycle tourists.
+This phenomenon originated in the Midwest of the USA around 15 to 20 years ago and has now found a worldwide fan base.

 A look into the future

-The UCI Gravel World Series usually includes around 30 to 40 qualification events to qualify the top 25 % of the drivers in every age group for the world championships.
-The customer is clear: If you want to realize your sporting ambitions, you are exactly right here.
-The champions of the World Championships receive the coveted UCI rainbow jersey and are crowned with the best cyclists in the world.
+The UCI Gravel World Series typically includes around 30 to 40 qualifying events to qualify the top 25% of riders in each age group for the World Championships.
+The customer is clear: if you want to realize your sporting ambitions, you have come to the right place.
+The champions of the World Championships receive the coveted UCI rainbow jersey and are crowned the best cyclists in the world.